nils-n/meetings-reminder-system/README.md

 ### Implementation in Python

+The implementation will be divided into two Apps:
+-  TerminalApp : User Terminal Application where the user can interact with the Meeting schedule
+-  ReminderApp : A small worker application that sends reminders based on the Meeting schedule

-Two main classes will be used to describe the workflow
+These are the classes that will model the behaviour:
 - Meeting Class: to describe details of the meeting (that consists of participants)
 - Participant Class: to describe details of the participant
-- UserManager Class: to handle user inputs from the terminal
-- ReminderManager Class: to handle email reminders to the participants
+- Worksheet Class : describes interaction with Google Sheets (read/write)
-- WorksheetHandler Class : to implement common I/O functions with google sheets
+- Schedule Class : to store and handle all scheduled Meetings

 <table style='max-width:70%'>
     <tr>